nikcleju/wiwikwlh/slides.md

 * A code is **linear** if any linear combination of codewords is also a codeword

-* A code is called **systematic** if the codeword contains all the information bits at the beginning, followed by other bits
+* A code is called **systematic** if the codeword contains all the information bits explicitly, unaltered
-    * coding adds supplementary bits after the information bits
+    * coding merely adds supplementary bits besides the information bits
+    * codeword has two parts: the information bits and the parity bits
+    * example: parity bit added after the information bits

 * Otherwise the code is called **non-systematic**
     * the information bits are not explicitly visible in the codeword